w3f/polkadot-wiki/docs/maintain/maintain-networks.md

 ---
-id: maintain-networks
-title: Networks
+title: Networks Overview
-sidebar_label: Networks
-description: Information about the different networks of the Polkadot ecosystem.
+description: Explore the main and test networks in the Polkadot ecosystem, including Polkadot, Kusama, and Westend.
-keywords: [networks, mainnet, testnet, canary, substrate]
-slug: ../maintain-networks
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"